 8. Automate your data collection process

 Make sure you automate your data collection processes.
 Inputting data manually is not only mind-numbing, it’s also totally unnecessary.
 Investing in good technology is essential to be able to gain the greatest benefits from your collected data.
-When choosing technology to support your data-driven sales approach, it is important to choose your tools wisely and make sure that they work with the systems you already have in place today.
+When choosing technology to support your data-driven sales approach, it is important to choose your sales tools wisely and make sure that they work with the systems you already have in place today.

 Data from the use of digital business cards, email tools and dialing systems can help you identify the best times to connect with prospects.
 Sales enablement technology will help you sync marketing and sales goals to provide your team with the content they need to boost revenue.

 Wouldn’t it be amazing if you could automatically sync all contract data to your CRM system?
 Well, you can!
 Oneflow integrates with your systems which means that you can now actually use all of the data in your contracts without having to manually punch in any data.
 This will not only save your sales team loads of time and headache, but also give them the information they need to make smart sales decisions and increase revenue.
 Oneflow even provides sales managers with dashboards where they can follow the sales cycle of all deals.
 It will help them monitor team activity and help boost productivity and profit.

 9. Measure your progress